 Average Life Expectancy (Women)

 Despite reforms in education in 2004, such as the National Literacy and Non-formal Education Strategy, the quality of education in Morocco needs improvements, according to the Human Development Index (HDI).
-This index measures life expectancy, education and income for the United Nations Development Program and Morocco is ranked 123 of 186.
-The average life expectancy is 74 years for men and 80 for women, and the literacy rate in Morocco is 79% for men and 59% for women.
+This index measures life expectancy, education and income for the United Nations Development Program and Morocco is ranked 123 of 189.
+The average life expectancy is 71.98 years for men and 75.46 for women and the literacy rate in Morocco is 83.3% for men and 64.6% for women (2018 est.).
 The Moroccan government has been working with the United States Agency for International Development (USAID) and the United Nations Children’s Fund (UNICEF) to improve its educational system.
 Morocco is rising in the ranks on the HDI, having moved from 129 in 2015 to 123 in 2017.

 Education in Morocco is divided into primary and secondary stages.
 Primary school is free and compulsory for nine years from the ages of 7 to 15.
-The compulsory requirement is often not enforceable in the remote areas of the Atlas Mountains, but the completion rate of primary school has risen to 80% in 2005 from 47% in 1991, according to data from UNESCO.
+The compulsory requirement is often not enforceable in the remote areas of the Atlas Mountains, but the primary school completion rate has risen to nearly 100% in 2020 from 79% in 2005 and 47% in 1991.
 Secondary school is also free, but not compulsory, and lasts for an additional three years following primary school.
 Higher education, also known as the tertiary level, can be pursued at any of Morocco’s 14 public universities and many other private universities, vocational schools, and technical schools.
-Among the most distinguished universities are the Mohammed V University in Rabat, the American-style university Al-Akhawayn in Ifrane, and the University of Al Karaouine in Fez, considered by UNESCO to be the oldest continuously operating university in the world.
+Among the most distinguished universities are the Mohammed V University in Rabat, the American-style university Al-Akhawayn in Ifrane, and the University of Al Karaouine (or Al-Qarawiyyin) in Fez, considered by UNESCO to be the oldest continuously operating, degree-granting university in the world (founded in 859 CE).